dhruvpathak1/lane_detection/README.md

 We will study in detail, detecting lanes in images as any lane detection in videos, is done on individual frames i.e. individual images.

 ## Programming Language: Python

+## Libraries:
+OpenCV
+Numpy
-## Libraries: OpenCV, Numpy, Pyplot from Matplot Lib
+Pyplot from Matplot Lib

 ## Explanation with step-by-step outputs on [BTech Blogs/Lane Detection]